 [Editor replies.
 First, much of the world is privately owned and in such cases the public can request access from the owner.
 In the vast majority of cases, land owners are obliging.
 Second, land title is transient.
 Topography tends to out-live its owners and many people choose to bequeath marginal steep land to conservation.
 Third, it is reasonable for someone to simply want to see some mountain and to be interested in whether or not it will be snow-covered: they may not be allowed to visit the mountain at present but meanwhile nobody can prevent them from looking at it.
 Fourth, the land owners themselves and their private guests may be interested in the weather forecast.
 Last, in most of the world, trespass is not even a criminal offence.
 It only becomes a criminal offence if there is criminal damage.
 Even then, prosecutions leading to incarceration are almost unheard of.
 Personally, I welcome access to my land as it dispels any notion that there is anything shady going on.]

-Click here to read 1 more climbing note for Packsaddle Mountain (Llano County, Texas) or submit your own
+Click here to read 3 more climbing notes for Packsaddle Mountain (Llano County, Texas) or submit your own

 Select Packsaddle Mountain (Llano County, Texas) Location Map Detail: